Dave Ingram

 David N Ingram, CERA, FRM, PRM

 This blog is an outside business activity.
-As such, Willis Re does not review or approve materials presented herein.
-By viewing or participating in discussion on this blog, you understand that the opinions expressed within do not reflect the opinions or recommendations of Willis Re, but are the opinions of the author and individual participants.
+As such, ARM does not review or approve materials presented herein.
+By viewing or participating in discussion on this blog, you understand that the opinions expressed within do not reflect the opinions or recommendations of ARM, but are the opinions of the author and individual participants.

 Photo by Deanne Fitzmaurice

-Dave is a member of Willis Re’s Analytics team based in New York.
-Dave provides ERM, risk assessment and capital management advisory services to Willis Re’s insurance clients.
+Dave was a member of Willis Re’s Analytics team based in New York.
+Dave provided ERM, risk assessment and capital management advisory services to Willis Re’s insurance clients.
+He retired from Willis Re at the end of 2020.

-Dave was previously the Senior Director, ERM in the Insurance Ratings Group of Standard and Poor’s, New York.
+Prior to Willis Re, Dave was the Senior Director, ERM in the Insurance Ratings Group of Standard and Poor’s, New York.
 In that position, he spearheaded S&P’s initiative to incorporate ERM as one of the primary ratings criteria and the development of the framework for reviewing economic capital models.
 Dave also was co-author of the criteria that S&P is implementing to add consideration of ERM practice into all corporate ratings.

 In addition, Dave was a Consulting Actuary with the New York Office of Milliman for 7 years.
 He consulted on risk management and risk analysis.
 Dave also has more than 20 years of actuarial and general management experience in the insurance industry where he served as corporate actuary, business unit head, planning officer, ALM actuary and pension actuary for a major US insurance company.

-Dave has authored over 40 published articles relating to ERM.
+Dave has authored over 60 published articles relating to ERM.
 His paper “Risk and Light” won the 2009 Best Practical Paper award at the ERM Symposium.
+He also won that award three more times in the following five years.
 He has spoken on ERM at over 100 events organized by PRMIA, GARP, SOA, CAS, IAA, ASTIN, Groupe Consultatif, World-Bank, Goldman Sachs, and S&P in North America, Asia, Europe, Australia, Africa and South America.
 He has been the founder and Chair of the SOA Risk Management Task Force and the first Chair of the 3000 member Joint SOA/CAS/CIA Risk Management Section.
 He is a member of the board of ERM-II.
 He founded the International Network of Actuarial Risk Managers.
-Dave is currently the chair of the Enterprise and Financial Risks Committee of the International Actuarial Association.
+Dave was also the chair of the Enterprise and Financial Risks Committee of the International Actuarial Association.
+Dave also led the projects to create the first ERM related professional standards for the U.S. Actuarial Standards Board and internationally for the Actuarial Standards Committee of the International Actuarial Association.

 Dave is a graduate of Lehigh University with a BA in Mathematics and a concentration in journalism.